 If there's anything I can get on board spiking with a little booze, it's a sweet, silky, chocolate cream liqueur I can add to lattés, cocktails, and even desserts.
 (Your girl loves a boozy chocolate dessert, you know.)
 In other words, you say homemade Bailey's Irish Cream, and I say "yes, PLEASE".
 It takes about five seconds to make and it's insanely good.
 And if that's sounds a little dangerous - well, don't say I didn't warn ya!

 Why you’ll love this homemade Bailey's recipe

 Now you might be sitting here thinking, "Alex, you know they sell this stuff at the store, right?"
 Well yeah, you could go buy a bottle of Bailey's and call it a day, but I'm here to petition you to DIY it instead.
-Like caramel iced coffees and chai lattes, the homemade version is nearly always better.
+Like caramel iced coffees, chai lattes, and cinnamon chips, the homemade version is nearly always better.

 This DIY Bailey's recipe in particular is:

 - Incredibly easy to make: It requires just seven ingredients, and will only take up about five minutes of your time to throw together.

 - Egg-free: No concerns here about the safety of drinking raw eggs!